Hawaii woman Hannah Kobayashi has been missing for 3 weeks. Here’s a timeline of the case

 Her family has described the days following her disappearance as filled with troubling signs, including unusual financial transactions and multiple sightings.

-Los Angeles police this week said investigators determined Kobayashi intentionally missed her flight to New York and she kept in contact with family and was active on Instagram over the next few days.
+Los Angeles police have said investigators determined Kobayashi intentionally missed her flight to New York and she kept in contact with family and was active on Instagram over the next few days.

+But in social media posts made prior to leaving Maui, Kobayashi suggested having a strong desire to detach from modern connectivity, police said in early December.

 Below is a timeline of the series of events after Kobayashi’s disappearance: